cjratcliff/ml-compiled/docs/statistics.rst

 Covariance
 -------------
-The covariance between two random variables :math:`X` and :math:`Y` is:
+The covariance between two random variables :math:`X` and :math:`Y` is defined as:

 .. math::